 Aggregates consist of natural and/or recycled stones and/or different additions such as crushed ceramics, glass or mirrors.
-The natural aggregates can be of carbonate-base e.g. marble, limestone, etc., of silica e.g. quartz, sandstone, granite, etc. or a combination of the two.
+The natural aggregates can be of carbonate-based, e.g. marble, limestone, etc., of silica, e.g. quartz, sandstone, granite, etc. or a combination of the two.
 They are bound via resin and filler or hydraulic cement and water or a mixture of both.

 Reference: BS EN 14618 Agglomerated stone — Terminology and classification, BS EN15285 Agglomerated stone — Modular tiles for flooring and stairs (internal and external)